Navigating the Space of Symmetric CMC Surfaces: A generalized Whitham flow on the spectral data

-The second part of the theorem is a direct corollary of Theorem \ref{slitting_tori} and Theorem \ref{branched_CMC}. \end{proof} \begin{Exa} We consider the case where the initial surface of the generalized Whitham flow is the (minimal) Clifford torus.
-The Clifford torus is a particular case of the Lawson surfaces, namely $\xi_{1,1}$ see \cite{L}, and has square conformal structure.
+An immediate consequence of this Theorem together with Theorem \ref{slitting_tori} and Theorem \ref{branched_CMC} is: \begin{Cor} For large genus $g>>2$ we obtain new 1-parameter families of compact branched CMC surfaces.
+The families are parametrized by the conformal type $\tau \in [1, \sqrt{3})i $ of the corresponding CMC torus.
+If the flow reaches $\rho = \tfrac{g-1}{2g +2}$ we obtain closed CMC immersions of genus g. \end{Cor} \begin{Exa} We consider the case where the initial surface of the generalized Whitham flow is the (minimal) Clifford torus.
+The Clifford torus is a Lawson surface \cite{L}, namely $\xi_{1,1}$, and has square conformal structure.
 This implies that there is an additional symmetry on the Riemann surface and its Jacobian which we denote by $i$.
-It is easy to show that for $\rho>0$ the Metha-Seshadri section of the square torus has also an additional symmetry: in terms of the lift to the universal covering we have for all $\xi\neq\tilde\Lambda$
+It is easy to show that for $\rho>0$ the Mehta-Seshadri section of the square torus also has an additional symmetry: in terms of the lift to the universal covering we have for all $\xi\notin\tilde\Lambda$

 Consequently, we can restrict to the following subspaces of holomorphic functions:

 and